-GH made difficult art decisions: wall six in 1998 and included the artwork in October 2001 / Geometrical Affairs at the Daimler Contemporary, Berlin, in 2001. difficult art decisions: wall six is one of four in the unlimited edition Difficult art decisions.
+difficult art decisions: wall six 1998 first appeared in October 2001 / Geometrical Affairs at the Daimler Contemporary, Berlin, in 2001. difficult art decisions: wall six is one of four in the unlimited edition Difficult art decisions.
 The artwork's medium includes watercolour and lead pencil on paper, framed, acrylic on MDF, vinyl over MDF, vinyl over spunge rubber, etched plastic wall sign., measuring, overall, Components placed within a 2mh x 4mw x 3md area. difficult art decisions: wall six is in a public collection: Daimler Art Collection, Berlin, 2001.

 Encyclopadia of Difficult Art Decisions

 After installing this artwork on wall 6 we stepped back to admire our handwork when our attention was drawn to a chair nearby.
 On the chair was a cushion made from the same vinyl material.
 Now we’re not authorities on art, but it seemed obvious to us that this coincidental situation confused the distinction between what was art and what was not.
 Concerned that viewers might mistakenly read an ‘intention’ into the coincidence we resolved to change the cushion.
 The other cushions, however, all resembled the first.
 The decision as to which was the ‘least’ confusing became, therefore, too difficult to make.
 We filed a ‘Difficult Art Decision’ report so as to have an art authority solve the situation.
 The other cushions will remain from this time [18:50] and day [Montag, 15 Sep 1958] until such moment as the final decision has been made.